dbosk/introtools/modules/terminal/terminal.md

 Log into the remote system (`student-shell`) and do the following:

-  1) Create a directory called `datintro20` in your home directory; the home directory is where you start when you just log in, you can also get there if you type `cd` without any arguments.
-We suggest that you work in the `datintro20` directory for this course from now on.
+  1. Go to the directory called `Public` in your home directory; the home directory is where you start when you just log in, you can also get there if you type `cd` without any arguments.

+  2. Create a directory named `datintro` and go into it.
+We suggest that you work in the `datintro` directory for this course from now on.

-  2) In the `Public` directory in your home directory (the default directory when you log in), redirect the output of the `history` command to a file called `datintro-terminal.txt`.
+  3. In the `datintro` directory, after you've done your experiments above, redirect the output of the `history` command to a file called `history.txt`.

-Note that we can check that the file exists in this directory, so ensure that you've created the file in the correct folder (try `ls ~/Public` to see that the file is there).
+Note that we can check that the file exists in this directory, so ensure that you've created the file in the correct folder (try `ls ~/Public/datintro` to see that the file `history.txt` is listed there).

 We assess that by this you can *control the computer environment via the command line*.